-7.14 For the avoidance of doubt, Members who make an instruction under Rule 7.13 shall for all other purposes be treated as separate Members, and in particular shall be entitled to cast one vote each on any Resolution put to the Members at a Meeting of Members.
+7.14 For the avoidance of doubt, Members who make an instruction under Rule 7.13 shall for all other purposes be treated as separate Members, and in particular shall be entitled to cast 1 vote each on any Resolution put to the Members at any Meeting of Members.

 7.15 The Board may apply money for which they cannot find profitable investments in repaying to Members the amounts paid up on their shares, subject to: